WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 Accept-Signature: ..., ed25519key; 11qYAQ
 ~~~

-because it doesn't start with the `*` that indicates binary content.
+because it doesn't start or end with the `*`s that indicate binary content.

-Note that `ed25519key; *` is an empty prefix, which matches all public keys, so
+Note that `ed25519key; **` is an empty prefix, which matches all public keys, so
 it's useful in subresource integrity ({{uc-sri}}) cases like `<link rel=preload
 as=script href="...">` where the public key isn't known until the matching
 `<script src="..." integrity="...">` tag.